Aggie Compass - Basic Needs Center and a wealth of resources: Mental Wellness, Financial, Food Security, Housing

 2. A draft version of the proposal must be submitted to the GAC for the purpose of determination of the composition of the QE committee at least 6 weeks before the proposed date of the exam.
 The student must submit a final version of the proposal to the QE committee a week before the exam date.

-3. Based on the proposal, the GAC will recommend the appointment of a committee of five examiners to Graduate Studies (in consultation with the student and the student’s Dissertation Adviser).
-Normally the exam committee with be composed of four members from the Department of Statistics.
+3. Based on the proposal, the GAC will recommend the appointment of a committee of four examiners to Graduate Studies (in consultation with the student and the student’s Dissertation Adviser).
+Normally the exam committee with be composed of three members from the Department of Statistics.
 Per Graduate Council guidelines, at least one member must be external to the Graduate Program in Statistics.
 The student’s intended Dissertation Adviser (and/or co-adviser) is not eligible to serve on the Qualifying Examination committee.

 PAPERWORK before the QE: The qualifying exam committee will be appointed in accordance with the policies of the Graduate Council and Graduate Studies at the recommendation of the Graduate Advising Committee.
 When you are preparing for your Qualifying Exam please fill out the QE Request Form and the Graduate Advising Committee will assign your committee.
 Your intended major professor is not eligible to serve as the chair of your committee.